alan-turing-institute/scivision/docs/contributing.md

 Once you have submitted your model / datasource for inclusion in the catalog, you might want to also consider submitting a project to provide some more details about how they have been used in your research.

 #### Adding a new project to the catalog
 To submit a project, enter the relevant details about it [here](https://sci.vision/new-project).
 This will create a .json file in the correct format.
-Open a [new issue on GitHub](https://github.com/alan-turing-institute/scivision/issues/new?assignees=&labels=catalog%2Cdata&projects=&template=new-datasource.md&title=%5BDATA%5D), attaching the .json file and an appropriate thumbnail.
+Open a [new issue on GitHub](https://github.com/alan-turing-institute/scivision/issues/new?assignees=&labels=catalog%2Cdata&projects=&template=new-datasource.md&title=%5BPROJECT%5D), attaching the .json file and an appropriate thumbnail (a 256x256 .png or .jpg file with the same name as the datasource).
 You will need a GitHub account.

 Once your submission is accepted, the project will become visible to other users of Scivision, and it will appear on the [website](https://sci.vision/project-grid).